chrisdecrypted/angular-crash-course/README.md

 + Component logic (TS code)

 ## App Routing
-First, we created a simple Nav bar with a logo ("CoolApp") and two links.
+First, we created a simple Nav bar with a logo ("Angular Crash Course") and two links.

 The links do not actually use `href` tags.
 Instead navigation is done through routes.